'Monster' Hurricane Florence nears Carolina coast

 "There's no water.
 There's no juices.
 There's no canned goods," Kristin Harrington said as she shopped at a Walmart in Wilmington.

-People weren't the only ones evacuating to get out of the path of Hurricane Florence.
+People weren't the only ones evacuating.
 Eight dogs and 18 cats from a shelter in Norfolk, Virginia, were sent to two shelters in Washington to make room for pets expected to be displaced by the hurricane.
+Wild horses on the barrier islands were expected to survive.

 At 5 a.m., the storm was centered 575 miles southeast of Cape Fear, North Carolina, moving at 17 mph.
 It was a potentially catastrophic Category 4 storm but was expected to keep drawing energy from the warm water and intensify to near Category 5, which means winds of 157 mph or higher.